tfpauly/draft-pauly-adaptive-dns-privacy/draft-pauly-dprive-oblivious-doh.md

 4xx (Client Error) if the check fails, along with the Proxy-Status response header with an "error" parameter of type "http_request_error" {{!I-D.ietf-httpbis-proxy-status}}.

 Proxies MAY choose to not forward connections to non-standard ports.
-In such cases, Proxies MUST return a 4xx (Client Error) response to the Client request, along with Proxy-Status response header with an "error" parameter of type "http_request_error".
+In such cases, Proxies can indicate the error with a 403 response status code, along with a Proxy-Status response header with an "error" parameter of type "http_request_defined", along with an appropriate explanation in "details".

-If the Proxy cannot establish a connection to the Target, it MUST return a 502 (Bad Gateway) response to the Client request, along with Proxy-Status response header with an "error" parameter whose type indicates the reason.
+If the Proxy cannot establish a connection to the Target, it can indicate the error with a 502 response status code, along with a Proxy-Status response header with an "error" parameter whose type indicates the reason.
 For example, if DNS resolution fails, the error type might be "dns_timeout", whereas if the TLS connection failed the error type might be "tls_protocol_error".

 Upon receipt of requests from a Proxy, Targets MUST validate that the request has the HTTP Content-Type header "application/oblivious-dns-message" and uses the HTTP POST method.
-Targets MUST return 4xx (Client Error) if this check fails.
+Targets can respond with a 4xx response status code if this check fails.

 ## HTTP Request Example {#request-example}